Preparing for a Mountaineering Trip

 - Sunscreen and lip salve, sunglasses, goggles

-- Tent (this must be one that is able to withstand high wind and snow; these types of tents tend to be highly specialized and the most expensive; or a bivouac
+- Tent (this must be one that can withstand high wind and snow; these types of tents tend to be highly specialized and the most expensive; or a bivouac

 - Sleeping bag – mountain quality